 - Razors.
 Keep safety razors clean and germ-free by washing them in the dishwasher.
 They should be placed in a compartment of the utensil caddy by themselves when you’re running a load of dishes.
-Immediately pat them dry after the cycle ends, so they don’t develop rust.
+Immediately pat them dry after the cycle ends so they don’t develop rust.

 - Showerheads.
 Your metal showerhead can develop mold, mildew, and mineral buildup, all of which can make you itchy or sick.
-If you’ve never cleaned yours, you should start by giving your showerhead a deep cleaning then keep it clean by washing it in the top rack once a month.
+If you’ve never cleaned yours, you should start by giving your showerhead a deep cleaning and then keeping it clean by washing it in the top rack once a month.

 Prevent the transmission of diseases from one plant to another by keeping your garden tools clean.
 Let your dishwasher help!
 Do these together in their own load.

 - Garden tools.
-Plastic and metal garden tools can go in the top rack of your dishwasher or in the utensil caddy, as long as they don’t have wood handles.
+Plastic and metal garden tools can go in the top rack of your dishwasher or the utensil caddy, as long as they don’t have wood handles.

 - Flower pots and drip catchers.
 After the growing season, give your flowerpots and their drip catchers a thorough cleaning in the dishwasher to eliminate disease, mildew, and pests.
 Be sure to hose off any dirt first.
 Use the quick or gentle cycle for clay or terracotta pots.